<?xml version="1.0" encoding="utf-8"?>

 <title>Documentation - Practical Practices &amp; Ideas</title>

-<description>This document aims to give some practical ideas and advice for Internet startups and Internet development shops as to what they should consider documenting when they're writing 'documentation'.
-There's probably a lot of things on here that you don't need to document in your particular case, and there's probably a lot of things that aren't on here that you do need to document.</description>
+This document aims to give some practical ideas and advice for Internet startups and Internet development shops as to what they should consider documenting when they're writing 'documentation'.
+There's probably a lot of things on here that you don't need to document in your particular case, and there's probably a lot of things that</description>

 </item>

-<item rdf:about="http://www.startupcto.com/processes/home?rev=1234671749">
+<item rdf:about="https://www.startupcto.com/processes/home?rev=1757822042">

 <dc:format>text/html</dc:format>